oracle/python-oracledb/doc/src/user_guide/initialization.rst

 Explicitly Enabling python-oracledb Thin Mode
 =============================================

-Python-oracledb defaults to Thin mode after determining that Thick mode is not going to be used.
-In one special case, you may wish to explicitly enable Thin mode to prevent Thick mode from being enabled later.
+Python-oracledb defaults to Thin mode but can be changed to use Thick mode.
+In one special case, you may wish to explicitly enable Thin mode by calling :meth:`oracledb.enable_thin_mode()` which will prevent Thick mode from ever being used.
+Most applications will not need to call this method.

 To allow application portability, the driver's internal logic allows applications to initially attempt :ref:`standalone connection